Top 10 Pros & Cons of Being in the Trucking Business

 • Freedom to operate as your boss without a strict 9-to-5 structure.

-Sarah, an owner-operator, enjoys the independence her job offers.
-She selects routes that allow her to be closer to her family during weekends and holidays, and she appreciates the ability to take on as many or as few jobs as she likes.
+Real-Life Example: Sarah, an owner-operator, enjoys the independence her job offers by selecting routes that keep her close to family during weekends and holidays.
+She appreciates taking on as many or as few jobs as she likes, proving that trucking can accommodate personal priorities effectively.

 Advantage #3: High Earning Potential